CrashCash/ZeroBT/README.md

 extract_ride - Extract data suitable for a spreadsheet from data file produced by above.

+extract_ride_text - Extract data as Python statements from data file produced by above.

 record_ride_gps - Record a ride with the Raspberry Pi and a GPS in a saddlebag.
 You can use your phone as a GPS - read the script header for details.
+The "ride_gps.dat" file is an example.

 extract_ride_gps - Extract data suitable for Google Maps/Google Earth from data file produced by above.
+The "ride_gps.kml" file is an example.

 all_zero_packets - List all possible packets in an easy-to-read format.

-all_zero_packets.txt - Example of above.
+The "all_zero_packets.txt" file is an example.

 all_zero_packets_demo - List all possible packets as Python data items, suitable for pasting into test code.

-all_zero_packets_demo.txt - Example of above.
+The "all_zero_packets_demo.txt" is an example.

 ### Pairing the bike